 The Digital Media & Design Department strongly believes that academic excellence is as important as artistic and creative excellence, and we hold our students to certain academic standards.
 All DMD majors must maintain a minimum 2.7 cumulative GPA and a 3.0 GPA in their DMD courses.
 To be considered for a major change, you must meet the minimum 2.7 cumulative GPA in your current major.

 It is also important to know, that depending on how far along you are in your academic career (total number of credits earned), you will most likely be required to stay an additional semester or more to complete your DMD degree, particularly if you choose the B.F.A. degree.
 Please review the Plan of Study, found on each concentration page, for your intended concentration in advance of applying.

 Please know that due to the competitive nature of our program, we are extremely limited in the number of major change students we can accept.
 Therefore, get your portfolio submitted as early as possible.
 We generally accept major changes for a fall semester start, but on occasion for the spring semester.
-Current UConn majors are typically not notified of their acceptance status until after May 15.
+Current UConn majors are typically not notified of their acceptance status until well after May 15, just prior to the start of the next fall semester.
 You should plan to meet with your current academic advisor to select classes for the upcoming fall semester and be willing to adjust your schedule accordingly should you be approved for the major change/add.

 New England Regional Student Eligibility